MooseEagleShark/LoganTMeyerResume/README.md

 # LoganTMeyerResume
-Hey all, here is my attempt at Forrest Brazeal's #CloudResumeChallenge
+Hey all, here is my attempt at Forrest Brazeal's #CloudResumeChallenge:

 Here are the challenge requirements from his blogpost at: https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/